GALE Phase 2 Chinese Broadcast News Speech

 LDC designed a portable platform for remote broadcast collection.
 This is a TiVO-style digital video recording (DVR) system that records two streams of A/V material simultaneously.
 It supports analog CATV (NTSC and PAL) and FTA DVB-S satellite programming and can operate outside of the United States.
 It has a small footprint, weighs less than 30 pounds and can be transported as carry-on luggage.

 HKUST collected Chinese broadcast programming using its internal recording system and a portable broadcast collection platform designed by LDC and installed at HKUST in 2006.

-Please listen to this
+Please listen to this audio sample.

 None at this time.

 This work was supported in part by the Defense Advanced Research Projects Agency, GALE Program Grant No. HR0011-06-1-0003.
 The content of this publication does not necessarily reflect the position or the policy of the Government, and no official endorsement should be inferred.